FAQs: Snoot Loop head collar

 Some dogs will accept a head collar/halter immediately and other dogs will take time to adjust to it over a period of hours or days.
 They may paw at the halter and try to get it off due to the new feeling of the head collar without a leash.
 This is similar to a puppy getting used to a collar when first put on.
 Take your time so that the dog will be comfortable prior to attaching a leash to the head collar.
 It is advised to ensure your dog's nails are trimmed and short prior to placing a head collar on your dog for safety.
 Rarely, some dogs, cannot tolerate a head collar and often have serious behavior problems that need professional help as noted below.

 Will I always need to use the Snoot Loop, or could I eventually just walk my dog on a collar or harness?

 Using the training described below, it is possible to train dogs to stop pulling using the Snoot Loop so that it may no longer be needed!

 What type of leash should I use with a Snoot Loop?

-When attaching a 6 ft. leash to the head collar, please insure that the snap is smaller than usual for small and medium size dogs.
-Most snaps are large and heavy, designed to be attached to a collar or harness.
-Dogs may find this weight uncomfortable and resist the large snap on the head collar.
-A smaller, lighter snap is more comfortable and reduces the chance the dog will paw at it's face.
-It is not recommended to attach a retractable leash to the Snoot Loop.
+When attaching a 6 ft. leash to the leash ring on the nose loop, please ensure that the leash snap is strong, but light.
+Most leash snaps are large and heavy, designed to be attached to a collar or harness.
+Dogs may find this weight uncomfortable and resist the large snap on the head collar, even pawing at its face.
+It is not recommended to attach a retractable leash to the Snoot Loop leash ring.